gabrielachavez2019/Zika_MD/README.md

 ## Equilibration in Temperature

 EM ensured that we have a reasonable starting structure, in terms of geometry and solvent orientation.
-To begin real dynamics, we must equilibrate the solvent and ions around the protein.
+To begin real dynamics, we must equilibrate the solvent and ions around the RNA molecule.
 If we were to attempt unrestrained dynamics at this point, the system may collapse.
 The reason is that the solvent is mostly optimized within itself, and not necessarily with the solute.
 It needs to be brought to the temperature we wish to simulate and establish the proper orientation about the solute (the RNA).
 After we arrive at the correct temperature (based on kinetic energies), we will apply pressure to the system until it reaches the proper density.

 Remember that **posre.itp** file that pdb2gmx generated a long time ago?
 We're going to use it now!
-The purpose of **posre.itp** is to apply a position restraining force on the heavy atoms of the protein (anything that is not a hydrogen).
+The purpose of **posre.itp** is to apply a position restraining force on the heavy atoms of the molecule (anything that is not a hydrogen).
 Movement is permitted, but only after overcoming a substantial energy penalty.
-The utility of position restraints is that they allow us to equilibrate our solvent around our protein, without the added variable of structural changes in the RNA.
+The utility of position restraints is that they allow us to equilibrate our solvent around our RNA molecule, without the added variable of structural changes in the RNA.
 The origin of the position restraints (the coordinates at which the restraint potential is zero) is provided via a coordinate file passed to the -r option of grompp.

 Equilibration is often conducted in two phases.
 The first phase is conducted under an NVT ensemble (constant Number of particles, Volume, and Temperature).
 This ensemble is also referred to as "isothermal-isochoric" or "canonical."
 The timeframe for such a procedure is dependent upon the contents of the system, but in NVT, the temperature of the system should reach a plateau at the desired value.
 If the temperature has not yet stabilized, additional time will be required.
 Typically, 50-100 ps should suffice, and we will conduct a 100-ps NVT equilibration for this exercise.
 Depending on your machine, this may take a while (just under an hour if run in parallel on 16 cores or so).